-Although cookies are very useful to navigate the Internet, you need to know the basics of removing your cookie files so you can protect your privacy online.
+However, although cookies are very useful for navigating the Internet, you need to know the basics of removing your cookie files so you can protect your privacy online.

 What can I do to clear cookies installed on my computer?